AhmedBadary/AhmedBadary.github.io/content/research/dl/theory/regularization.md

     Thus, we should constrain learning towards smoother hypotheses.
 I.E. fit the signal more than you fit the noise (which is non-smooth).
 We end up harming both, but harming the irregular, non-smooth noise more.
 * __Regularization does two things - reduce fit to noise AND reduce overfitting__:
     ![img](/main_files/dl_book/regularization/5.png){: width="100%"}
+* __Regularization Recommendations (Practical)__:
+    <button>List of Recommendations</button>{: .showText value="show" onclick="showTextPopHide(event);"}
+    * You should always consider using regularization, unless you have a very large dataset, e.g. big-data scale.
+        > "Unless your training set contains tens of millions of examples or more, you should include some mild forms of regularization from the start."
+        — Page 426, Deep Learning, 2016.
+    * A good general recommendation is to design a neural network structure that is under-constrained and to use regularization to reduce the likelihood of overfitting.
+        > "… controlling the complexity of the model is not a simple matter of finding the model of the right size, with the right number of parameters.
+Instead, … in practical deep learning scenarios, we almost always do find—that the best fitting model (in the sense of minimizing generalization error) is a large model that has been regularized appropriately."
+        — Page 229, Deep Learning, 2016.
+    * Early stopping should almost universally be used in addition to a method to keep weights small during training.
+        > "Early stopping should be used almost universally."
+        — Page 426, Deep Learning, 2016.
+    * Some more specific recommendations include:
+        These recommendations would suit Multilayer Perceptrons and Convolutional Neural Networks.
+        * __Classical:__ use early stopping and weight decay (L2 weight regularization).
+        * __Alternate:__ use early stopping and added noise with a weight constraint.
+        * __Modern:__ use early stopping and dropout, in addition to a weight constraint.
+    * Some recommendations for __RNNs__ include:
+        * __Classical:__ use early stopping with added weight noise and a weight constraint such as maximum norm.
+        * __Modern:__ use early stopping with a backpropagation-through-time-aware version of dropout and a weight constraint.
+    {: hidden=""}

 [^5]: The architectures were constructed such that many of the parameters in the classifier model could be paired to corresponding parameters in the unsupervised model.